 - When completing the STUDENT PROFILE page, the STUDENT'S NAME should be entered as the student's first, middle, and last name. - Enter the student's DATE OF BIRTH. - SCHOOL YEAR should be written as the indicated year(s).
 Example: 2012 or 2012-2013, etc. - GRADE should be written as the indicated grade(s).
 Example: 6 or 6-7. - IEP INITIATION/DURATION DATES may be written from the beginning of the school year to the end of the school year (e.g. 08/09/2016 05/27/2017); or the dates may stagger across parts of two years (e.g. 09/06/2016 09/05/2017 or 03/08/2016 03/07/2017).
-Academic goals are based on content standards listed in the Alabama Course of Study; objectives listed in the curriculum guides to the Alabama Course of Study; or standards from the Alabama Extended Standards, and the Alabama Developmental Standards for Preschool Children for both school years must be considered when planning an IEP that spans two school years. - The annual review due by date in SETS is calculated based on the IEP signature date of the previous IEP.
-The IEP must be reviewed by the annual review date (signature date plus one year).
+If an IEP covers more than one grade level, standards from both grades should be considered when writing the goals. - Grade level content standards listed in the Alabama Course of Study; objectives listed in the curriculum guides to the Alabama Course of Study; or standards from the Alternate Achievement Standards, and the Alabama Developmental Standards for Preschool Children should be reviewed to know what a student should know.
+The IEP Team should determine what the student can do (PLAAFP) and determine an appropriate goal to close the achievement gap.
+The goal should NOT repeat the standards.
+The goal should address the deficits/needs of the students and assist the student to access and progress toward the general education curriculum. - The annual review due by date in SETS is calculated based on the IEP signature date of the previous IEP - The IEP must be reviewed by the annual review date (signature date plus one year).
 When the IEP is reviewed, the IEP Team may review the current IEP and write a new IEP, or in some cases the new IEP can be delayed for a reasonable period of time.
 The DURATION DATE (ending date) is the date that the IEP expires; therefore, that date must be considered before the decision is made to delay the writing of a new IEP.